 Now that you know all the reasons why you need an email marketing strategy, let’s get started on creating one.

 You first need to decide what your email marketing goal is.
 Do you want customers to come into your shop?
 Do you want them to visit your online store?
 Do you want them to engage with your business?
 What about getting them to an event or using a promotion?

 Once you set a goal, dig a bit deeper.
 To whom, exactly, are you sending this email?
 How will you measure their engagement?
 How long will the campaign run?
 Define if the campaign is a one-time send (to announce a Black Friday sale, for example), or an ongoing trigger email sent to customers regularly (like a welcome email when they are first added to your email list, or a birthday email).

-Then you can define your audience and use Square Marketing to set up your email marketing campaign.
-If you’re not sure how to create an email campaign, Square’s step-by-step guide can help.
+Then you can define your audience and set up your email marketing campaign.

 What else should you consider when creating an email marketing strategy?

 Remember to send your email on the same day, at the same time, each week.
 Your customers will appreciate your consistency and may even start to enjoy your email so much that they look forward to it.